artsandmetaphysics/goodlifeodyssey/README.md

 Book names which are present in the titles of document are surrounded by quotes, instead of italics.
 This is due to how browsers and search engines treat the `<title>` tag and meta data.

+## Style

+- Write predominantly in the present tense
+- Use mostly first-person
+- My usual mood is earnest and optimistic

 ## Open Issues

 - Test RSS feed